Audace-Sailing-Team/.github/profile/README.md

 # Audace Sailing Team
-Official repository for Audace Sailing Team.
+Repository for Audace Sailing Team.
 Building and sailing boats for the University of Trieste since 2019.